-4.10.
+4.17.
 Databases and Files

-The important files and directories are shown in the figure below.
+The important files and directories are shown in Figure 4-18.
 Four files are important to know about:

-- The project database - The project results in the lst.binout binary file - The optimal design in the case directory - The d3plot files in the run directory inside the case directory
+- The project database - The project results in the lst.binout binary file - The optimal design in the case directory - The d3plot files in the run directory inside the case directory export the design, or it can be remeshed to be used as a new starting design, or in a mesh refinement strategy, or in a strategy reducing the part mass fraction in stages.

-4.10.1.
-The Optimal Design file
+4.17.1.
+The Optimal Design File

 The file containing the optimal design is named OptDesign<iteration\no>.k and can be found in the case directory.
 This is basically the original LS-Dyna input deck without the deleted elements (the elements associated with the unused material).
-The file has various uses; for example, to export the design, or it can be remeshed to be used as a new starting design, or in a mesh refinement strategy, or in a strategy reducing the part mass fraction in stages.
+The file has various uses; for example, to